 Failure to comply will result in a fine in accordance with the Fines Tariff.

 (B) At the close of each Competition awards may/shall be made to the winners and runners-up if the funds of the Competition permit.

-Notice of proposed alterations to be considered at the AGM shall be submitted to the Secretary by 31st March in each year.
-The proposals, together with any proposals by the Management Committee, shall be circulated to the Clubs by 14th April and any amendments thereto shall be submitted to the Secretary by 21st April.
-The proposals and proposed amendments thereto shall be circulated to Clubs with the notice of the AGM.
-A proposal to change a Rule shall be carried if more than 50% [a majority] of those present, entitled to vote and voting are in favour.
+(B) Notice of proposed alterations to be considered at the AGM shall be submitted to the Secretary by 31st March in each year.
+The proposals, together with any proposals by the Management Committee, shall be circulated to the Clubs by 14th of April and any amendments to these proposals shall be submitted to the Secretary by 21st of April.
+The proposals and proposed amendments to these proposals shall be circulated to Clubs with the notice of the AGM.
+A proposal to change a Rule shall be carried if more than 50% [a majority] of those present and entitled to vote and voting are in favour.

 (A) The Management Committee shall determine with which bank or other financial institution the funds of the Competition will be lodged.

 (B) All expenditure in of more than £250 shall be approved by the Management Committee.
 Cheques shall be signed by at least two Officers nominated by the Management Committee.

 (C) The financial year of the Competition will end on 30th April.

 (D) The accounting records, or a certified balance sheet, of a Competition shall be prepared and shall be (audited/verified annually) by a suitably qualified person(s) who shall be appointed at the AGM.

 (A) All Clubs must always have valid public liability insurance cover for a minimum of at least ten million pounds (£10,000,000).